Nithu27/Plant-Species-Classification-Model/README.md

-# Plant Identification using Machine Learning
+# Plant Species Identification using Machine Learning Models

 This project is a plant identification system built using various machine learning algorithms to classify and identify plants from images.
 The system leverages both traditional and deep learning techniques to provide a comprehensive approach to plant recognition.